 If any engine trouble should occur during the engine break-in period, immediately have a Yamaha dealer check the ATV.

 Parking

-When parking the ATV, stop the engine, shift the drive select lever into the park position, and then turn the fuel cock to the "OFF" position.
+When parking the ATV, stop the engine, apply the brake pedal, shift the drive select lever into the park position, and then turn the fuel cock to the "OFF" position.

 Parking on a slope